-Section A
+SECTION A

 In part 1 a - nearly four fifths of the candidates gained the mark for identifying the activity which operates in the secondary sector.
-Candidates should be reminded that if they do make a mistake when answering a multiple choice question, they should put a line through the wrong answer and an 'X' through the correct response.
+Candidates should be reminded that if they do make a mistake when answering a multiple-choice question, they should put a line through the wrong answer and an 'X' through the correct response.
 A candidate that marks two answers will not gain any marks.

-In part 1 b - again well answered by the majority of candidates clearly indicating that they understood the definition of chain of distribution.
+In part 1 b - again well answered by the majority of candidates clearly indicating that they understood what a physical limit on the amount of goods imported into a country is called.